Upgrade to Babel 7

 this;

-transform, the file is only changed if it has ES6 imports or exports in the file.
+This behavior has been restricted in Babel 7 so that for the transform-es2015-modules-commonjs transform, the file is only changed if it has ES6 imports or exports in the file.
 (Editor's note: This may change again if we land https://github.com/babel/babel/issues/6242, so we'll want to revisit this before publishing).

 // input2.js

-import 'a';
+import "a";

 // output.js v6 and v7

-into all of your CommonJS modules automatically, you'll want to explicitly use the transform-strict-mode
+If you were relying on Babel to inject "use strict" into all of your CommonJS modules automatically, you'll want to explicitly use the transform-strict-mode plugin in your Babel config.

-Separation between the React and Flow presets
+Separation of the React and Flow presets

-has always included the flow plugin automatically from the beginning.
-This has actually caused a lot of issues with users that accidently use flow
+babel-preset-react has always included the flow plugin.
+This has caused a lot of issues with users that accidentally use flow syntax unintentionally due to a typo, or adding it in without typechecking with flow itself, resulting in errors.

 {